allaaaaan/doy-pal/docs/setup.md

 CREATE INDEX events_description_embedding_idx
 ON events USING ivfflat (description_embedding vector_cosine_ops)
 WITH (lists = 200); -- Increase lists for larger datasets

+-- Index for template search
+CREATE INDEX IF NOT EXISTS templates_name_search_idx ON templates USING gin(to_tsvector('english', name));

+-- Index for template frequency
+CREATE INDEX IF NOT EXISTS templates_frequency_idx
+ON templates (frequency DESC, last_seen DESC);
 ```

 #### API Rate Limiting